This Discussion channel is currently closed.

 Default_avatar

-Jessica Schumer over 7 years ago
+Jessica Schumer almost 8 years ago

 It will be critical to hear from the health care industry in the New Year.
 There are many unknowns with the changing federal administration which would have important implications across the country, in CA, LA County and in our city.
 Besides understanding how health care will be affected in its current form, it is also critical to understand where public health/prevention and healthcare are going in general.
 Two future advancements are in areas called precision public health/public health 3.0 and the world of personalized medicine (genomics).
 Long Beach has the opportunity to support the development of both of these new initiatives.
 Here's a blogpost from the CDC on how these two advancements fit together: https://blogs.cdc.gov/genomics/2015/03/02/precision-public/ Here's more on each initiative, separately: **Precision public health/public health 3.0 https://www.healthypeople.gov/sites/default/files/Public-Health-3.0-White-Paper.pdf